How the Offer Process Works

 Use the Search page to find active listings on Present My Offer by property address or MLS number.
 From search results, you can view listing details and submit offers directly.

-Note: Search only covers listings created on Present My Offer—it does not search the broader MLS.
+Note: Search only covers listings created on Present My Offer.
+It does not search the broader MLS.
 MLS number search returns results only when the listing agent included an MLS number (it's an optional field).

 Every action in the system is recorded with a timestamp: